Aromanians: In Romania

 In 1925, 47 years after Dobruja was incorporated into Romania, King Ferdinand gave the Aromanians land and privileges to settle in this region, which resulted in a significant migration of Aromanians into Romania.
 Today, 25% of the population of the region are descendants of Aromanian immigrants.

 There are currently between 50,000 and 100,000 Aromanians in Romania, most of which are concentrated in Dobruja.
 According to some Aromanian cultural organizations in Romania, there are some 100,000 Aromanians in Romania, and they are often called macedoni ("Macedonians").
 Some Aromanian associations even place the total number of people of Aromanian descent in Romania as high as 250,000.

 Recently, there has been a growing movement in Romania, both by Aromanians and by Romanian lawmakers, to recognize the Aromanians either as a separate cultural group or as a separate ethnic group, and extend to them the rights of other minorities in Romania, such as mother-tongue education and representatives in parliament.

+In Romania exists the Macedo-Romanian Cultural Society.